-- (viii) While the process itself is an opportunity for building common understanding among various stakeholders and feeding the reform process, it should be completed with a clear output in the format of adapted and compiled recommendations, including action plan and monitoring system.
-In many places, it will be difficult to bring all concerned sectors as well as decentralization actors together, review the decentralization framework and all basic services and come out with full-fledged adapted guidelines and related action plans.
+(viii) While the process itself is an opportunity for building common understanding among various stakeholders and feeding the reform process, it should be completed with a clear output in the format of adapted and compiled recommendations, including action plan and monitoring system.
+In many places, it will be difficult to bring all concerned sectors as well as decentralization actors together, review the decentralization framework and all basic services and finally come out with full-fledged adapted guidelines and related action plans.
 However, it is advisable to cover as many services as possible in conjunction with the decentralization and strengthening of local authorities' framework.
-A realistic and concrete output should be clearly identified at early stage. - (ix) National plan of action should cover 3 components: legislation and policy reform, capacity development and monitoring, emanating from the process and from the governmental strategy on the role of local authorities. - (x) International exchanges and participation into international dedicated dialogues offer good opportunities to interact with involved partners, contribute to the dialogue and learn from existing processes conducted in different countries.
+A realistic and concrete output should be clearly identified at early stage.

+(ix) National plan of action should cover 3 components: legislation and policy reform, capacity development and monitoring, emanating from the process and from the governmental strategy for decentralization.

+(x) International exchanges and participation into international dedicated dialogues offer good opportunities to interact with involved partners, contribute to the dialogue and learn from existing processes conducted in different countries.
 It is expected that the combination of the World Urban Forum and UN-HABITAT Governing Council sessions will continue catalysing this international dialogue.
-Regional approaches could represent a useful platform to deepen key issues related to similar contexts. - (xi) Three phases could be envisaged for the process: - Phase 1: Quick assessment, mobilization of stakeholders and process design - Phase 2: Complementary assessments, sharing information, cross-sector work and identification of priorities - Phase 3: Final output design and result dissemination at all levels, including international
+Regional approaches could represent a useful platform to deepen key issues related to similar contexts.

+(xi) Three phases could be envisaged for the process: